sys-bio/Libstructural/docs/libstruct_examples.rst

 .. end

-To get the model's default stoichiometry matrix structures run:
+To get the model's stoichiometry matrix we can run the following code:

 .. code:: python

   # get the default, unaltered stoichiometric matrix
-  ls.getStoichiometryMatrix()
+  print ls.getStoichiometryMatrix()

 .. end